-Operating expenses for the six-month period ended May 31, 2022 included a \$3.0 million non-recurring stock option and RSU grant, granted to certain officers, employees, and other eligible service providers of the Company.
+Operating expenses for the nine-month period ended August 31, 2022 included a \$3.3 million non-recurring stock option and grant of restricted share units ("RSUs"), granted to certain officers, employees, and other eligible service providers of the Company.
 The Canadian economy is currently experiencing elevated rates of inflation, which is having a significant adverse impact on the cost of living for Canadians.
 Accordingly, the Company utilized its RSU plan as an employee retention measure, avoiding an increase to base salaries and wages.
-The RSU plan was adopted in 2020 but remained unused until Q2 FY2022.
-The Company anticipates that future RSU grants will lower than what was granted in Q2 FY2022.
+The RSU plan was adopted in 2020 but remained unused until Q2 of Fiscal 2022.
+The Company anticipates that future RSU grants will be lower than what was granted in Q2 of Fiscal 2022.